josylad/Django-Photo-Gallery/README.md

 # Jo Photo Gallery

-### **This project was done using Python 3.6  and Django.**
+### **This project was built using Python 3.6  and Django.**

 # DESCRIPTION

-This is a phot gallery web App where you can view photos and see the details of each photo.
+This is a photo gallery web Application where you can view photos and see the details of each photo.

 ## User Story